adrien1212/software_architecture_blog_v2/content/fundamental_principles/modularity/definition.md

 > The crucial aspect of modularity is concept of 'interchangeability'.
 If you can replace one component of your design with another component without changing anything else, we can say there is a high degree of modularity with that aspect of the design.

-Dans la section [Caractéristiques d'un module]({{< relref "fundamental_principles/modularity/characteristics" >}}) nous venons comment implémenter ces caractéristiques dans nos solutions
+Dans la section [Caractéristiques d'un module]({{< relref "fundamental_principles/modularity/characteristics" >}}) nous verrons comment implémenter ces caractéristiques dans nos solutions

 ## Lien avec l’architecture logicielle